 June 12: Opening day for most Summer Studies classes

-July 12: A second session of Health 1 and Math Refresher classes begins
+July 3: A second session of Health 1 and Individualized Math classes begin

-Student Evaluations Parents of students will receive their child’s written evaluation during the week following completion of each course.
+Parents of students will receive their child’s written evaluation during the week following completion of each course.
 These grades and/or comments will be delivered using email by default.
 If you need to have the reports printed and sent by regular mail, contact our office.
 Six-week courses will also provide a mid-term evaluation.
-Contact the Summer Studies coordinator if evaluations and/or grades need to be forwarded to other schools,
+Contact the Summer Studies coordinator if evaluations and/or grades need to be forwarded to other schools.

 Hawken School academic credit is granted only as specified in individual course descriptions.
 If a student does not attend Hawken, permission to seek academic credit should be cleared through the administration at the student’s school in advance of taking a course.